ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/import-ffi-impl.md

   - Right type of errors (ParseError vs TCError vs CompilerErr)
   - Right information (module name + line num + err msg)

+Note : No code will executed when a module is imported. i.e. if any of the modules have code in the global space, they won't be executed when imported.

 IMPLEMENTATION
 ==============